Toward a Holistic Evaluation of Robustness in CLIP Models: Zero-Shot Retrieval

 Since CLIP models are trained using contrastive loss to associate text and image pairs, we evaluate their zero-shot retrieval capability on the Flickr30K~\cite{young-etal-2014-image} and MSCOCO~\cite{chen2015microsoft} datasets in this section.

 We have three major observations on the two datasets. \textbf{First}, CLIP's zero-shot retrieval capability correlates with its image classification performance.
 Fig.~\ref{fig:retrieval} illustrates image and text zero-shot retrieval (gauged by Recall$@5$) against their accuracy on ImageNet.
 We observe that classification ability is predictive of their retrieval capability. \textbf{Second}, training distribution deviates from the retrieval performance trend.
-Specifically, CLIP models trained on WIT slightly deviate from the trend formed by CLIP models trained on LAION, and the training quantity does not affect the trend. \textbf{Last}, we observe four specific ConvNeXt-based CLIP models significantly depart from the trend of LAION.
-We notice that they are trained with a limited random resize crop range ($0.9, 1.0$), which may hurt the capability of learned embeddings.
-While this work does not study such training details, it would be interesting to explore their impact on retrieval.
+Specifically, CLIP models trained on WIT slightly deviate from the trend formed by CLIP models trained on LAION, and the training quantity does not affect the trend. \wj{\textbf{Last}, we observe four specific ConvNeXt-based CLIP models significantly depart from the trend of LAION.
+We notice that they are trained with a limited random resize crop range ($0.9, 1.0$).
+This limited augmentation likely reduces training view diversity, resulting in less variation in object scale and context.
+In image-text retrieval, where the model must extract consistent global representations that align well with corresponding textual descriptions, this lack of variation can hinder the learning of robust embeddings, ultimately affecting retrieval performance.} While this work does not consider such training augmentations, it would be interesting to explore their impact on retrieval.